Deploying RHEL 9 on Amazon Web Services

 The shim x86 binary in RHEL is currently signed by the

-Microsoft Corporation UEFI CA 2011Microsoft certificate so that the RHEL instance can boot in the Secure Boot enabled mode on various hardware and virtualized platforms where the Allowed Signature database (db) contains the default Microsoft certificates. -
+Microsoft Corporation UEFI CA 2011Microsoft certificate so that the RHEL instance can boot in the Secure Boot enabled mode on various hardware and virtualized platforms where the Allowed Signature database (db) has the default Microsoft certificates. -

 The shim binary extends the list of trusted certificates with Red Hat Secure Boot CA and optionally, with Machine Owner Key (